francescabarbaro/Antarctic_penguins/README.md

 * Roberto Carminati

 Grade recived: 1/1
-on a scale from 1 to 5, where 1 in the maximun value and 5 the minimum.
+on a scale from 1 to 5, where 1 is the maximun value and 5 the minimum.